-Tips to Keep Ants Away the Natural Way
+How to Keep Ants Away Naturally

-Put away dirty dishes.
+- Put away dirty dishes.
 It's best to wash dirty dishes and put them away right away.
 If you use a dishwasher, shut the door tightly to keep ants out.

-Sweep and vacuum.
+- Sweep and vacuum.
 Removing crumbs and mopping up sticky spills is the key to an ant-free environment.
 Clean the kitchen every day.

-Seal cracks and crevices.
+- Seal cracks and crevices.
 Caulk cracks and crevices in windows and doors.
 Another option is to fill a syringe with a vinegar solution and inject it in these hiding places.

+- Empty coffee grounds on colonies in your yard.
 Coffee grounds confuse ants so that they end up losing track of scent trails.
 Spread fresh grounds where ants congregate and reapply once a year.

 If the Problem Persists, Get Professional Help

 Of course, no matter how many steps you take to prevent ants or even get rid of ants with DIY attempts, they may continue appearing.
 The most effective way to keep ants away once and for all is with help from a seasoned professional.
 Here at Paul's Termite and Pest Control, we take a serious and strategic approach to Integrated Pest Management.
 We use fewer chemicals to powerfully eliminate pests permanently.
 Our science-based, eco-friendly practices naturally create a barrier against ants and other pests, so you can enjoy a pest-free home without worrying about harmful chemicals.

 We offer pest control in:

 This blog was written by Kent D. Edmunds, CEO of Paul's Pest Control.
 Kent has been working with Paul's Termite & Pest Control since 1989 and is a certified pest control operator in both Georgia and Florida.